 Put the battery in the freezer.
 I know this may be extreme, but the constant temperature is the best for keeping your battery fresh.

 Obviously, this is really only for if you keep your laptop plugged in for a long time.

 You don’t want to have to dethaw your battery every day you want to use your laptop…

-If you do use the freeze technique, make sure to take the battery out every month or so and use it.
+If you do use the freezing technique, make sure to take the battery out every month or so and use it.
 Lithium batteries still like to get cycled.

 A simpler method (and frankly the one I use) is to just pull the battery out (after the computer is powered down) and leave it beside my laptop.

 I use my laptop enough that I need the handiness of the battery ready.